rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 **_These applications cannot 'see' each other_** - because they are on different DDS domains (5 and 6), so the subscribed-to topics will receive no data samples.
-The following use-cases solve this in different ways.
+The following use-case examples solve this in different ways.

 ### 1. UDP LAN Bridge